pactus-project/pactus.org/website/learn/transaction/stamping.md

 ## What Is Stamping Transaction?

 _Stamping a transaction_ simply means putting something from the previous block into the header of the transaction.
-A stamped transaction, unlike normal transactions, has a lifetime (TTL) and it is only valid for a certain time.
+A stamped transaction, unlike normal transactions, has a lifetime or Time To Live (TTL) and it is only valid for a certain time.
 If <span v-pre>$TTL = N$</span>, the stamped transaction after N blocks will be invalid.